-When the 1s -1 process opens a directory, its process ID is recorded.
+When the ls -l process opens a directory, its process ID is recorded.
 When the first directory entry is "stated" with this recorded process ID, a statahead thread is triggered which stats ahead all of the directory entries, in order.
-The 1s -1 process can use the stated directory entries directly, improving performance.
+The ls -l process can use the stated directory entries directly, improving performance.